BartekTheSnowmann/BartekTheSnowmann/README.md

 ###

-<h3 align="left">FrontEnd Developer⭐</h3>
+<h3 align="left">⭐FrontEnd Developer⭐</h3>

 ###

-<h5 align="left">I mainly use Next and React to build my projects.
-But i can sometimes experiment with other stuff.<br>(Currently trying more FullStack).<br> Progress and expansion of my knowledge is what i focus on.
+<h4 align="left">I mainly use Next and React to build my projects.
+But i can sometimes experiment with other stuff.<br>(Currently trying more FullStack).
+Progress and expansion of my knowledge is what i focus on.
 I don't mind trying new things, new challenges and competition.
-If you want to work with me, feel free to contact me 😉</h5>
+If you want to work with me, feel free to contact me 😉</h4>

 ###